 the ground running with our sustainable approach to landscaping.

 Phoenix started gardening in Wisconsin as soon as she was old enough to place seeds in the ground.
 Her family grew the majority of fruits and vegetables that they consumed throughout the year.

 She has been gardening in San Francisco since 2004, and began her landscaping business in 2007.
 She gained her Certificate in Urban Permaculture in 2009, and received her Associate in Science in Landscape Gardening and Landscape Contracting in December 2012.
 She is a licensed C-27 Landscape Contractor.
 License #992937.

-Patrick has always been fascinated by the natural sciences and has studied plants and animals for many years.
+Patrick has always been fascinated by the natural sciences and has long studied plants, animals, and ecology for many years.
+This fascination led him to the planted aquarium and reef aquarium hobby.
 He has also been employed with the California Academy of Sciences as an on-call biologist since 2010.
 Patrick has been with Green Earth Gardeners since 2012.